Injection Mold Grades and Types

 Injection Mold Components

-Injection Mold Grade Classification
+Injection Mold Classification

 Injection mold grade classification is a system that categorizes injection molds based on their attributes, quality, and performance characteristics.
 The classification helps manufacturers and designers choose the most suitable mold for their specific production needs.
 The common classification system is based on the Society of the Plastics Industry (SPI) standards.
-The SPI classification system provides a standardized way to communicate the characteristics and capabilities of injection molds within the industry.
+The SPI mold classification system provides a standardized way to communicate the characteristics and capabilities of injection molds within the industry.
 Each mold class corresponds to a specific set of standards.
 Here is a table to compare the mold grade standards.

 Mold Class Production Volume Part Complexity Material Compatibility Budget